Tricameral Parliament: Leadership

 The government was led by a State President.
 The office of Prime Minister was abolished, and its powers were de facto transferred to the State President, which was made an executive post with very broad executive powers.
 He was to be selected from among the members of the Tricameral Parliament by an 88-member electoral college composed of 50 Whites, 25 Coloureds and 13 Indians, each group chosen by its respective house in parliament, and held office for the parliament's duration—in practice, five years.
 The State President appointed a Cabinet of ministers who would be in charge of "general affairs" as well as Ministers' Councils for each of the three parliamentary chambers to manage their "own affairs".

 Cases of disagreements between the three houses of Parliament on specific legislation would be resolved by the President's Council.
 It consisted of 60 members—20 members appointed by the House of Assembly, 10 by the House of Representatives, five by the House of Delegates and 25 directly by the State President.

-Although ostensibly based on population figures, the numerical composition of the electoral college and the President's Council meant that the white chamber could not be outvoted by the other two chambers.
+Although ostensibly based on population figures, the numerical composition of the electoral college and the President's Council meant that the white chamber could not be outvoted on any substantive issue.
 Thus, the real power remained in white hands—and in practice, in the hands of Botha's National Party, which had a large majority in the white chamber.
 For all intents and purposes, Botha held nearly all governing power in the nation.

 The constitution made no provision for the representation of Black South Africans.
 Botha's government stripped blacks of their South African citizenship and legally considered them citizens of the homelands, in which they were expected to exercise their political rights.

 Location

 The House of Assembly met in the Assembly chamber at the Houses of Parliament in Cape Town.
 The House of Representatives met in the former Senate chamber.
 The House of Delegates met in a new building across the road from the Houses of Parliament which also housed a chamber for joint sittings of the three houses of the Tricameral Parliament.

-Currently (2020) the National Assembly meets in the chamber built for joint sittings of the former Tricameral Parliament while the National Council of Provinces is housed in the old Senate chamber.
-The decor of the National Assembly chamber still retains the theme incorporating wooden panels of tessellating sets of three triangles.